muhrin/pyos/docs/source/index.rst

 * Familiar flags from the shell e.g. ``ls (-l)``, ``cp(-n)``.
 * Easy pipe-like chaining e.g. ``find(meta=dict(name='martin')) | rm``

-Think of PyOS as a mixture between an ORM like `Django`_ or `SQLAlchemy`_ but where you can store any class by providing a simple mapper, from then on you interact with your objects as if they were files in a filesystem.
+Think of pyOS as a mixture between an ORM like `Django`_ or `SQLAlchemy`_ but where you can store any class by providing a simple mapper, from then on you interact with your objects as if they were files in a filesystem.
 Many of the familiar \*nix commands are available (``ls``, ``mv``, ``rm``, ``tree``, ``cat``, ``find``) except they take on a new, more powerful form because you're in a fully fledged python environment!